Membrane stabilizing activity – a possible Mechanism of action for the anti-inflammatory Activity of Psidium Guajava in rats

 How to Cite

 oluwadare, O., & Doris, N. & Joffa Prince Paul Kwaku & Dibo, P. (2012).
 Membrane stabilizing activity – a possible Mechanism of action for the anti-inflammatory Activity of Psidium Guajava in rats.
-American Journal of PharmTech Research test, 2(3), xx-xx. https://ajptr.com/articles/AJPTR023210
+American Journal of PharmTech Research, 2(3), xx-xx. https://ajptr.com/articles/AJPTR023210

 Article Actions